Nicotine: Chemistry

 Nicotine is a very hygroscopic, colorless to pale yellow, oily liquid that gradually turns brown on exposure to air or light.
 It develops a characteristic pungent, fishy odor of pyridine and has an acrid burning taste.
+Pure nicotine tastes "terrible".
 It is very soluble in alcohol, chloroform, ether, light petroleum, kerosene, or oils.
 It is miscible with water in its neutral amine base form between 60 °C and 210 °C. It is a dibasic nitrogenous base, having K_{b1}=1×10^{−6}, K_{b2}=1×10^{−11}.
 It readily forms ammonium salts with acids that are usually solid and water-soluble.
 Its flash point is 95 °C, and its auto-ignition temperature is 244 °C. Nicotine is volatile (vapor pressure 5.5 Pa at 25 °C) On exposure to ultraviolet light or various oxidizing agents, nicotine is converted to nicotine oxide, nicotinic acid (niacin, a B3 vitamer), and methylamine.

 Anabasine is a structural isomer of nicotine, as both compounds have the molecular formula auto=1|C10H14N2.